In a Nutshell

-In addition to providing legal documents, Willing has a Learn Center with articles that range from basic will creation to more advanced articles about estate planning and probate.
-It also has a section called Stories, which is essentially a blog, and it covers a broader range of topics like how to talk about death, vacationing, and more.
+In addition to providing legal documents, Willing has a Learn Center with articles that range from basic will creation to more advanced topics about estate planning and probate.
+It also has a section called Stories, which is essentially a blog that covers a broader range of topics like vacationing, how to talk about death, and more.

 Willing is not associated with any network of lawyers and does not provide lawyer consults or recommendations.

 There are 3 price bundles on offer at Willing: Individual, Homeowners, and Ultimate Care.
 The Individual bundle comes with more than just a last will & testament.
 It also offers other vital estate planning documents, including a living will and durable power of attorney.
-For all it offers, the price is comparable to other online will makers that only offer a standalone will.
+For everything it offers, the price remains comparable to other online will makers that offer only standalone wills.

 However, if you are a homeowner, the price shoots up.
 While the Homeowners bundle does offer additional documents and services, it’s up to you to decide if the cost is worth it.
-The Ultimate Care bundle offers the same as Homeowners, with the additions of premium customer support, home delivery of documents, and unlimited revisions for 3 years as opposed to 6 months.
+The Ultimate Care bundle offers the same products as the Homeowners bundle - with the addition of premium customer support, home delivery of documents, and unlimited revisions for 3 years (as opposed to 6 months).